ryzaer/ini-style-php-router/README.md

   ├── config.ini
   └── index.php
 ```
-up to here you can move on to the next documentation
+up to here you can move to the next documentation

 ##### 📦 Templating [here](./Templating.md)
 ##### 🗄️ Database [here](./Database.md)